Skip to main content

 Meera looked up at the house of the prosecutor in Narayanganj through the veiled layer of her saree draped over her head like a newlywed.
 She had to buy vermillion from the market near the train station and Shakha Pola and a few sarees that would help her appear like a newlywed.
 She was now standing at the portico of the house, with two women interrogating her.

 “Padma.”
-The name was still unfamiliar and Meera was alert enough to answer the call every time.
+The name was still unfamiliar, and Meera was alert enough to answer the call every time.
 “Do you have children?”
 She looked up at the woman asking the question.
-She was the prosecutor’s widowed mother Bimala Debi sitting on an armchair brought out just when Meera arrived by one of the servants and beside her stood her daughter-in-law and the prosecutor’s wife Ranibala Debi.
+She was the prosecutor’s widowed mother, Bimala Debi, sitting on an armchair brought out just when Meera arrived by one of the servants and beside her stood her daughter-in-law and the prosecutor’s wife, Ranibala Debi.
 Meera was quick to deduce that Bimala was the old matriarch still running the household while Ranibala attended to her children and grandchildren.
 She eyed the widow, taking out a betel leaf from her silver box and putting some Supari and masala in it before putting it fully into her mouth.
-She wiped her hand on the white Thaaner Saree and looked up at Meera who shook her head.
+She wiped her hand on the white Thaaner Saree and looked up at Meera, who shook her head.

 “We just got married last month.
 But his family did not accept me…” She made Ranibala smile awkwardly as the old lady made a sound.

 “Tch tch, I have no interest in your sob story.
 All I need to know is whether having kids will hamper your work.
 The previous one ran away in her seventh month.
 Weak women these days.
-In our times…” she stopped at Meera’s silent stare. “ If having children makes you leave then I will …”
+In our times…” She stopped at Meera’s silent stare. “ If having children makes you leave, then I will …”

 “No, Maa Thakuron.
 I will be working dutifully without excuses.
-You are giving me a job and shelter and I am ever grateful in times of need.”
+You are giving me a job and shelter, and I am ever grateful in times of need.”
 She sniffed.
 Ranibala leaned in towards her mother-in-law.

 “She seems good, they come from a good family that has fallen into hardship.
 I was told so by…” Meera knew their network was working well.
 She needed to inform the Leader.

-“Alright alright, and your husband?
+“Alright, alright, and your husband?
 How good a cook is he?”
 The widow spoke as Meera inhaled.
 “I will not pay for two people in full here.
-You will share a room and amenities so maybe your salary and half of the cook’s?”
+You will share a room and amenities, so maybe your salary and half of the cook’s?”

-“I was thoroughly interrogated by the eldest son,” Kabir spoke as he kept the luggage down in the small room of the servant quarter and wiped the sweat off his forehead.
-He adjusted his dhuti and was thinking about abandoning his sweaty panjabi for the tattered vest under it when he eyed Meera a little alarmed and decided against it.
+“I was thoroughly interrogated by the eldest son,” Kabir spoke as he kept the luggage down in the small room of the servant quarters and wiped the sweat off his forehead.
+He adjusted his dhoti and was thinking about abandoning his sweaty panjabi for the tattered vest under it when he eyed Meera a little alarmed and decided against it.
 “He asked me everything from my childhood to why I am uneducated.”

 “Better than asking questions on Shastra like they did last time, remember?”
 Meera smiled faintly.